TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Loop marker from 0 to maxVal
 - Calculate:
   * sum += max(0, arr[i] - marker)
-- If sum â‰¥ M â†’ store this marker
+- If sum ≥ M → store this marker
 - Return the maximum marker

 **Java Code:**